-One can clearly see, in the background, the river the saint is crossing and the cross he carries.
-The head, surprisingly, resembles that of the painter; did he really represent himself in the painting?
+In the background, one can clearly see the river the saint is crossing and the cross he carries.
+Surprisingly, his head resembles that of the artist; did he really represent himself in the painting?

 (With a Heavy Heart)

 “Facies personae” can be translated as “silhouette of a person” or “mask of a character”.
 We have very few elements that would help us decipher this painting properly.
-A resistant friend of the painter, Jacqueline Péry d’Alincourt, who had been deported to the Ravensbrück concentration camp (from April 44 to April 45) and who had survived, told him that she could find in this painting fragments of her memory of the camp: silhouettes of deportees, the smoking chimney of the crematorium ovens at the top of the painting.
-We can see of course, a lifeless mask which occupies the entire center of the painting.
-Note the black background of the scene, and the yellow sky blackened by the smoke from the ovens.
+A resistant friend of the artist, Jacqueline Péry d’Alincourt, who had been deported to the Ravensbrück concentration camp (from April 1944 to April 1945) and had survived, told him that she could find in this painting fragments of her memories of the camp: silhouettes of deportees, the smoking chimney of the crematorium ovens at the top of the painting.
+We can see of course, a lifeless mask occupying the entire center of the painting.
+Note the black background of the scene and yellow sky blackened by the ovens’ smoke.

-The title given to the painting is the first verse of the 5th movement of Johann Sebastian Bach cantata BWV n ° 4 “Christ Lag in Todes Banden” (Christ Lied in the Ties of Death) in which the musician celebrates the victory of life over death in a strange battle.
+This painting’s title is the first verse of the 5th movement of Johann Sebastian Bach’s Cantata BWV n ° 4 “Christ Lag in Todes Banden” (Christ Lied in the Ties of Death), in which the musician celebrates the victory of life over death in a strange battle.
 The text of the cantata was written by Martin Luther in 1524.

-The painter-soldier, inspired by the musical work, reproduces on the canvas the war scene, his war: he paints the hand-to-hand combat of the forces of good - the blue forms - against those of evil - the black forms- in the midst of vermilion flames.
+Inspired by this music, the artist-soldier reproduces the war scene - his war - on canvas: he paints the hand-to-hand combat of the forces of good - the blue forms - against those of evil - the black forms- in the midst of vermilion flames.

 The text of the 5th stanza of the cantata is as follows: